 This picturesque multi-use trail, formerly a railway line, moves through urban, rural and wilderness scenery on its 55 kilometre journey from Victoria to Sooke.
 You can cycle, stroll, run, or even ride a horse through the rural sections.
 Whether you're commuting to work, meandering on a weekend afternoon or pacing yourself from Sidney to Sooke, the trail is yours to enjoy and yours to protect.

 The Galloping Goose was originally a freight railway line built during the First World War.
-It is part of the Trans Canada Trail, a national multi-use trail system linking trails from coast to coast.
+It is part of The Great Trail, a national multi-use trail system linking trails from coast to coast to coast.
 “The Goose” intersects with the Lochside Regional Trail, a 29 kilometre former railway line from Saanich to Sidney.
 It also intersects with the E&N Rail Trail – Humpback Connector, a new 17km cycling and pedestrian trail being constructed largely within the E&N rail corridor that will link Victoria and the Western communities when complete.

 Trail Rating: Accessible (paved sections) to Easy

 Location: Sooke, Metchosin, Colwood, Langford, View Royal, Saanich, Victoria

 Things to Do